 Patricia Pinto Monteforte ’79, executive vice president and general manager, Clinical Development at INC Research

 Sarah Blake ’78, New York Times best-selling author of The Postmistress

-Analisa N. Torres ’77, Supreme Court Justice, Supreme Court of the City of New York
+Analisa N. Torres ’77, Federal District Court Judge, Southern District of New York

 Anna McDonnell ’76, founder and executive director at 5 for Fairness

 India Howell ’75, founder and director, Rift Valley Children’s Fund, Tanzania